msuhanov/regf/Windows registry file format specification.md

 Mask|Description
 ---|---
 0x00000000|KTM released the hive
-0x00000001|KTM locked the hive (there are unfinished transactions)
+0x00000001|KTM locked the hive (there are pending transactions)

 #### Notes
 1. *File offset of a root cell = 4096 + Root cell offset*.
 This formula also applies to any other offset relative to the start of the hive bins data.